blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_vault/Magic/Spells/Disguise self.md

 For the next hour, your appearance changes to become identical to a creature you have seen.

+Tags: Utility